Latest Country Reports

 Although the law prohibits discrimination based on race, gender, disability, language, ethnic minority status, or social status, discrimination continued to be a problem, as did violence against women.

-Rape and Domestic Violence: Rape, including spousal rape, is illegal, with penalties of three to 25 years’ imprisonment depending on the level of violence of the incident and whether the attacker was a repeat offender.
+Rape and Domestic Violence: The law criminalizes rape, and penalties range from three to 10 years in prison.
+Rape of a victim under 14 years of age is punishable by 10 to 25 years in prison.
 A cultural bias against reporting or acknowledging rape made it difficult to determine the extent of the problem.

 Anecdotal reports indicated domestic violence against women was common; most victims of domestic violence kept silent because they were unaware of their rights or afraid of increased violence from husbands and relatives.
-In April 2012 the NGO Keik Okara opened with the support of the OSCE a shelter for victims of domestic violence.
-The same organization continued to operate a domestic violence hotline and provided free legal consultations and psychological assistance to victims of domestic violence.
-The NGO also organized awareness-raising seminars on domestic violence for the general public.
+In 2012 the NGO Keik Okara opened, with a shelter for victims of domestic violence, supported by the OSCE.
+Keik Okara continued to operate a domestic violence hotline and provided free legal consultations and psychological assistance to victims of domestic violence.
+The NGO also organized awareness-raising seminars on domestic violence.
 One official women’s group in Ashgabat and several informal groups in other regions assisted victims of domestic violence.

-Sexual Harassment: No law specifically prohibits sexual harassment, and reports suggested sexual harassment existed at the workplace.
+Sexual Harassment: No law specifically prohibits sexual harassment, and reports suggested sexual harassment existed in the workplace.

-Reproductive Rights: Couples and individuals have the right to decide freely and responsibly the number, spacing, and timing of their children and have the means to do so free from discrimination, coercion, and violence.
+Reproductive Rights: Couples and individuals have the right to decide freely and responsibly the number, spacing, and timing of their children, as well as the right to attain the highest standard of reproductive health, and most had the means to do so free from discrimination, coercion, and violence.

 Modern contraception was widely available to men and women, and women in most areas had access to maternity clinics that provided prenatal and postpartum care.
 Women in rural areas, however, had less access to contraception and maternity clinics.
-According to the UN Population Fund’s (UNFPA) 2013 State of World Population Report, 62 percent of women used some form of modern contraceptives.
-Due to cultural attitudes, many married women opposed the use of family-planning methods; however, according to UNFPA, there was a 13-percent unmet need for women who wanted but did not have access to family planning.
+According to the UN Population Fund’s (UNFPA) 2014 State of World Population Report, 51 percent of women used some form of modern contraceptives.
+Due to cultural attitudes, many married women opposed the use of family planning methods; however, according to the UNFPA, there was a 13-percent unmet need for women who wanted but did not have access to family planning.

 Discrimination: Women have equal rights under family law and property law and in the judicial system.
-The parliamentary Committee on Human Rights and Liberties was responsible for drafting human rights and gender legislation, integrating a new gender program into the education curriculum, and publishing regular bulletins on national and international gender laws.
+The parliamentary Committee on Human Rights and Liberties is responsible for drafting human rights and gender legislation, integrating a new gender program into the education curriculum, and publishing regular bulletins on national and international gender laws.
 By law women enjoy full legal equality with men, including equal pay, access to loans, the ability to start and own a business, and access to government jobs.
 Nevertheless, women continued to experience discrimination due to cultural biases.
-Employers allegedly gave preference to men to avoid productivity losses due to pregnancy or childcare responsibilities.
-Women were underrepresented in the upper levels of government-owned economic enterprises and were concentrated in health care, education, and service professions.
-The government restricted women from working in some dangerous and environmentally unsafe jobs.
+Employers allegedly gave preference to men to avoid productivity losses due to pregnancy or child-care responsibilities.
+Women were underrepresented in the upper levels of government-owned economic enterprises and were concentrated in the health-care, education, and service professions.
+The government restricted women from working in some dangerous and environmentally unsafe jobs (see section 7.d.).

 The government did not acknowledge, address, or report on discrimination against women.
 No special government office promotes the legal rights of women, but the Women’s Union (a government-affiliated “NGO”) and the National Institute of Democracy and Human Rights worked on women’s legal rights.

-In September the government enacted the Law on State Youth Policy.
-The law, which defines youth as those between the ages of 14-30, enunciated 15 main goals, including: the creation of conditions for the full participation of young people in the social, economic, political, and cultural life of the state and society; the provision of conditions for the comprehensive education of youth; and the observance of the rights and freedoms of young people.
+In April the Ministry of Education worked with the UN Children’s Fund (UNICEF) to certify seven schools as “Child-Friendly Schools,” bringing the total number of such schools 33.
+In May the government added a provision to the law describing the rights and responsibilities of parents in the upbringing of children.
+A 2013 law set forth the state’s youth policy.
+It defines youth as persons between the ages of 14 and 30 and enunciates 15 main goals.
+They included the creation of conditions for the full participation of young people in the social, economic, political, and cultural life of the state and society; the provision of conditions for the comprehensive education of youth; and the observance of the rights and freedoms of young people.

-UNICEF reported in its 2013 State of the World’s Children report that 96 percent of children had their births registered in 2011, the latest year that data were available.
+UNICEF reported in its 2014 State of the World’s Children Report that 96 percent of children had their births registered in 2012, the latest year for which data were available.

-Education: Education was free, compulsory, and universal through the 12th grade, in contrast to the 10th grade in previous years.
-There were reports, however, that in some rural communities parents removed girls from school as early as age nine to work at home.
+Education: Education was free, compulsory, and universal through the 12th grade.
+There were reports that in some rural communities, parents removed girls from school as young as age nine to work at home.

 Sexual Exploitation of Children: The legal age of consent is 16.
-Production of pornographic materials or objects for the purpose of distribution or advertisement and trade in printings, movies or videos, depictions, or other objects of a pornographic nature, including those of children, is punishable in accordance with Article 164 of the criminal code.
+The law forbids the production of pornographic materials or objects for distribution, as well as the advertisement or trade in text, movies or videos, graphics, or other objects of a pornographic nature, including those involving children.
 An Interpol report noted that the criminal code “enacts criminal liability for involvement of minors into prostitution.”

 International Child Abductions: The country is a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
-For country-specific information see the Department of State’s report at http://travel.state.gov/abduction/country/country_5860.html.
+For country-specific information, see the Department of State’s report at travel.state.gov/content/childabduction/english/country/Turkmenistan.html

 Trafficking in Persons